 Do you have tooth discoloration?
 Are you looking for a professional solution to reverse enamel stains?
 Dr. Gray Bailey offers teeth whitening in Prairieville, LA.

-Tooth whitening is a cosmetic dental treatment that reverses stains that can age your smile.
-Compared to over-the-counter gels, toothpaste, and strips, professional tooth whitening shows results.
+Teeth whitening is a cosmetic dental treatment that reverses stains that can age your smile.
+Compared to over-the-counter gels, toothpaste, and strips, professional teeth whitening shows results.
 But what are the common causes of tooth discoloration, and how can we treat them?

 Why Do Teeth Become Discolored?